Laravel-Backpack/docs/7.x-dev/base-components.md

 ![Backpack v7 Dataform component](https://backpackforlaravel.com/uploads/v7/dataform_component.jpg)

-This component helps you show a form _anywhere you want_, so the admin to easily create or edit an entries for an Eloquent model.
+This component helps you show a form _anywhere you want_, so the admin can easily create or edit an entries for an Eloquent model.
 The dataform component is a extension of a CrudController - so a CrudController for that entity needs to be already set up, and passed to this component as a parameter:

 ```html
 <x-bp-dataform controller="\App\Http\Controllers\Admin\InvoiceCrudController" />